 - Reposition bones to redistribute stress on the joint

 - Remove loose pieces of bone or cartilage from joints

-To reduce your chance of getting osteoarthritis:
+To help reduce your chance of developing osteoarthritis, take these steps:

 - Maintain a healthy weight.